cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.MsgUpdateGroupAccountMetadataRequest"></a>
+<a name="cosmos.group.v1beta1.MsgUpdateGroupAccountMetadata"></a>

-### MsgUpdateGroupAccountMetadataRequest
+### MsgUpdateGroupAccountMetadata
-MsgUpdateGroupAccountMetadataRequest is the Msg/UpdateGroupAccountMetadata request type.
+MsgUpdateGroupAccountMetadata is the Msg/UpdateGroupAccountMetadata request type.

 | Field | Type | Label | Description |